Say goodbye to assured shorthold tenancies

 No-fault evictions, also known as section 21 notices, have allowed landlords to evict tenants without needing to provide a reason.
 Under the Act, no-fault evictions will be abolished.
 If a landlord wants to evict a tenant, they must meet one of the grounds under a section 8 notice.
 These grounds are due to be extended to allow landlords to evict tenants fairly.

-It is not clear when the new extended section 8 procedure will start, and more information will be provided at a later date.
+The new extended section 8 procedure is due to start from 1 May 2026.
 For more information on the current grounds under section 8, please read Repossessing property - section 8 notices.

 Challenging rental increases